wyvernbw/wyvernbw/README.md

 ## About me
 - 👋 Hi, I’m @wyvernbw
+- I love ☕coffee, 🎮games and 🎨art in general.
 - I'm an indie game developer.
 You can also find me on [itch.io](https://wyvernbw.itch.io/)
 - if you want to reach out you cand send me an email at iamwyvern511@gmail.com or messasge me on discord (wyvern#7430)